k2view-academy/K2View-Academy/articles/02_fabric_architecture/06_cassandra_keyspaces_for_fabric.md

 - When a Fabric project is opened in the Fabric Studio, it creates the keyspaces of the project in the Cassandra debug server and concatenates the project name to the keyspace name.
 - A <strong>k2view_k2_ws</strong> keyspace is created for deployed WS.

-Starting from V7.2, SQLite, or PostgreSQL are supported as operational DB.
+Starting from V7.2, SQLite and PostgreSQL are also supported as operational DB.
 The settings are done via the new [internal_db] section of config.ini.
+[Click to learn how to switch to SQLite or PostgreSQL as operational DB](06_cassandra_keyspaces_for_fabric#how-to-switch-to-sqlite-or-postgresql).

 ### Login to Operational DB